 T +44 20 8332 9000

 Students within North America

 Office of Postgraduate Admissions for North America

 Faculty who teach on this programme:

 What are the entry requirements?

 A Bachelor’s degree from an accredited institution, or UK first degree with minimum second class honours, or an overseas equivalent as determined by the University.
 For Masters programmes in the School of Communications, Arts and Social Sciences, a first degree in an appropriate discipline is normally required.
 Relevant work experience is welcomed and may on occasion be accepted in lieu of a first degree, but is not required.

 The language of instruction at Richmond is English, and non-native English speakers are asked to provide IELTS, or Pearson Academic Test of English language examination results as proof of their fluency in written and spoken English.
-We look for an IELTS of 6.5 overall with no element below 6.0 or Pearson Academic Test of English with 61 overall and 56 in each element.
+You will need to obtain a score of at least 6.5 overall and a minimum of 5.5 in each element for postgraduate study or Pearson Academic Test of English with 61 overall and 56 in each element.

 Find out more about Postgraduate Scholarships

 All MA International Relations and MA International Development are entitled membership of the Research Centre and are invited to attend events and contribute to Centre research.